tom-gilbertsons-lab/bandit-data-modelling/README.md

 We use MATLAB and python. `cmdPyStan` is used for modelling (wrapped in `.ipynb` notebooks, using `joblib` for parallelisation) and have used Arviz for initial checks (however MATLAB is standard in field so structs <--> dicts throughout).

-No datasets in the github repo, just code;
+No datasets in the github repo.

-See OSF for data & code
+See OSF for data & code.

 #### General Notes